zslwyuan/Zedboard_Intergrating_HLS_IP_AND_DDR/README.md

 # Zedboard_Intergrating_HLS_IP_AND_DDR

-please refer to ug871-vivado-high-level-synthesis-tutorial.pdf (Chapter 10)
+This project implements DDR3 random access with HLS.
+The Cortex A9 will print the result via UART.
+Please refer to ug871-vivado-high-level-synthesis-tutorial.pdf (Chapter 10)

 HLS part: